 - Where the influencer is based

-Food companies generally have a smaller budget than companies selling fashion, beauty and other lifestyle products.
-Due to that, food bloggers generally earn less than others.
+From experience, food companies generally have a smaller budget than companies selling fashion, beauty and other lifestyle products.

-I’d strongly recommend building a genuine support network of Instagram food bloggers.
-Many of my Instagram friends and I openly talk about our rates for certain campaigns making sure we’re in line with each other (mostly to make sure we aren’t underselling ourselves).
-I firmly believe the more bloggers share, the better.
-We need to set an industry standard!
+I'd strongly recommend building a genuine support network of Instagram food bloggers.
+Many of my peers and I openly talk about our rates for certain campaigns making sure we align with each other.
+The more we share, the better it is for our industry!

-The main advantage is that sponsorships and ambassadorships pay Instagram food bloggers well if you have a large following or amazing content.
-When you calculate ‘hourly rates’, sponsorships usually pay the best compared to other blogging income streams.
+The main advantage of sponsorships is Instagram food bloggers are paid well if they have a large following, amazing content and/or work very hard.
+When you calculate 'hourly rates', sponsorships pay well compared to other income streams.

 Recipe development and content creation